-For over 50 years Zig Misiak has developed personal relationships within the First/Native Nations and Métis communities.
+For over 50 years Zig Misiak has developed personal relationships within the First/Native Nations and Métis communities in particular the Six Nations.
 He has studied and learned much about their history and culture but still sees himself as a student in this area.

 In addition to providing curriculum and related support to schools in Ontario and other parts of Canada, Zig’s mission is to familiarize, coach, present, and mentor all those who share his interest in history.
 He is very clear stating that he speaks about, but not for, the Native Nations and always takes into account both oral and written information, when available, respecting both sources.